brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

    [strongly consistent read](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html)
    to obtain the latest version for name.
 2. Increment the version.
-3. Attempt to insert with a conditional check that the incremented version for the name doesn't exist.
+3. Generate a unique revision based on the current timestamp and desired version.

-   -- Something about revision being used to check Expected (ver <> rev) exist
+3. Attempt to insert with a conditional check that causes the insert to only succeed if the result would be the desired version exists _with the exact revision_ we just generated.
 4. On `ConditionalCheckFailedException` error response, delay and then retry by returning to step 1, otherwise exit successfully